remarcmij/promise-demo/README.md

 | 4-all-chain.js   | Example: `Promise.all().then(...).catch()` |
 | 5-all-await.js   | Example: `await Promise.all()`             |

-To run a command from a terminal window, type `node` follow by a space and the starting number of the example file name, then press the <kbd>Tab</kbd>key for auto-completion, followed by another space and finally the number expected by the command.
+To run a command from a terminal window: type `node` follow by a space and the starting number of the example file name, then press the <kbd>Tab</kbd>key for auto-completion, followed by another space and finally the number expected by the command.

 ## Promise Chain Examples